TaylanUB/scheme-bytestructures/README.md

 2. A list whose first element is a bytestructure descriptor type; this will apply the constructor for that type to the rest of the list.

-3. A bytestructure descriptor; this will return the same bytestructure descriptor as is.
+3. An existing bytestructure descriptor; this will return the same bytestructure descriptor as is.
 This is so that in places where a bytestructure description is expected, an existing bytestructure descriptor can be passed instead.

 A simple strategy that can be used by constructors of compound bytestructure descriptor types is to recursively call